Food Sustainability Exhibit

 Affinity Map

 After collecting all our notes from interviews and surveys, things felt a little all over the place.
 To make sense of it all, we created an affinity map.
 It helped us group similar thoughts, spot patterns, and see what really mattered to our users.
-This step was key in turning raw feedback into clear insights that guided our design decisions.

 📌Red notes: pain points